-Gender Certificate was launched in january 2015 and is avaliable for all students enrolled at University of Copenhagen who plan to take around 30 ECTS credits of courses that include a gender and/or body focus.
+Gender Certificate was launched in january 2015 and is avaliable for all students enrolled at the University of Copenhagen, who plan to take around 30 ECTS credits of courses that include a gender and/or body focus.

 A Gender Certificate documents the student's knowledge of gender and body research as fields of research and investigation, as well as the student’s ability to work with gender and body related issues in a scientific setting.